akamai/sia-enterprise-azure-example/AZUREDEMO4MSFT/README.md

 ## About this document

-This document walk through the build of a lab showing how you can protect your workload running in Azure with Akamai Secure Internet Access.
+This document walk through the build of a lab showing how you can protect your workload in Azure from DNS threats with Akamai Secure Internet Access.

 Through a tight integration with Azure Firewall, you will be able to block threat directly at the DNS level.

-Last update: January 2023, 23th
+Last update: January 2023, 27th

 Authors:
 - Antoine Drochon (androcho@akamai.com)